 One last thing

 As modern music production puts a lot of strain on your new CPU it is important to keep things cool.
 But you don’t want loud computer fans running in the background of your acoustic guitar or vocal recording.
 So, as a final tip, I recommend you’d get a CPU cooler tower made of a heatsink and two fans.
-The heatsink will dissipate most of the heat while, two fans run at a lower speed then just one and therefore reduce the ambient noise of your studio.
+The heatsink will dissipate most of the heat while two fans run at a slower speed than just one and therefore reduce the ambient noise of your studio.

 If you get a large cooler like this, make sure your motherboard is big enough to still fit the RAM cards and PCI devices like graphics cards and USB expansion cards as this is not always the case.